Nguyen Hue Walking Street: Travel Guide, Things to Do & How to Get There

 How to get to Nguyen Hue Walking Street?

-Nguyen Hue Walking Street is situated in the heart of District 1, making it one of the most accessible landmarks in Ho Chi Minh City.
+Nguyen Hue Walking Street is situated in the heart of Saigon Ward, making it one of the most accessible landmarks in Ho Chi Minh City.
 There are several convenient transportation options to reach this vibrant pedestrian boulevard.

 By taxi or ride-hailing services